 The first and foremost step is submitting the sanctioned plans from BDA/BBMP/BMRDA.
-In case you don’t have the plans then you can as well provide tax paid receipts from the BDA/BBMP or from any local authorities like gram panchayat, BMRDA, KIDB, etc
+In case you don’t have the plans, you can also provide tax paid receipts from the BDA/BBMP or any local authorities like gram panchayat, BMRDA, KIDB, etc.

-In cases, where the building is more than the ground floor then one needs to produce more than one occupancy certificate which is provided by the BDA/BBMP.
-Generally, Occupancy certificates are required from multi dwelled units such as apartments/rowhouses/group housing development.
+In cases where the building is more than the ground floor, one needs to produce more than one occupancy certificate provided by the BDA/BBMP.
+Generally, Occupancy certificates are required from multi-dwelling units such as apartments/rowhouses/group housing development.

-One needs to get a letter of permission from the authorities which can be official or unofficial as it gives one the permission to pay fees.
-You are also required to get an application letter from BWSSB or BWSSB online website which shows that you have paid for the water connection and sanitary connection charges.
+One needs to get a letter of permission from the authorities, which can be official or unofficial as it permits one to pay fees.
+You are also required to get an application letter from BWSSB or BWSSB online website, which shows that you have paid for the water connection and sanitary connection charges.

-One is also required to submit the required documents to the engineer or apply it through a certified plumber.
+One must also submit the required documents to the engineer or apply them through a certified plumber.
 This fee can either be for domestic individual houses or on the ground floor for other floors.

 How to APPLY for BWSSB water connection in Bangalore?

-Just after the completion of the Cauvery Phase II project in Bangalore, the residents are now able to get up to 500 million gallons of water per day.
+After completing the Cauvery Phase II project in Bangalore, the residents can now get up to 500 million gallons of water per day.

-This project is benefiting residents from seven municipal councils which include Bommanahali, Yelahanka, Mahadevpura, Rajarajeshwarinagar, Byatarayanapura, K.R.
-Puram, Dasarahalli and Kengeri Municipal council.
+This project benefits residents from seven municipal councils, including Bommanahali, Yelahanka, Mahadevpura, Rajarajeshwarinagar, and Byatarayanapura, K.R.
+Puram, Dasarahalli, and Kengeri Municipal council.

 For any individual who wants to apply for a water connection from BWSSB then they need to submit a form that can be bought from the sub-division office within your area.